Not logged in. Login

 Are you fully available for all the shifts listed in the job posting?
 If not, please provide your explanation.

-Please note: We are unable to accommodate leaves of absences longer than 5 business days (a week including the weekend) as this is a full-time, short-term contract.
+Please note: We are unable to accommodate leaves of absences for this position as it is a short-term, part-time contract.

 Question 6: Canada Summer Job Eligibility